Cultural depictions of Otto III, Holy Roman Emperor: Historiography

 Despite his short reign, he has left a more enigmatic and interesting self-image than other rulers [...]
 Otto III was fourteen, when he was girt with the sword and declared of age, and when, without much ado, he took the reins of power from his grandmother in 994.
 One Heribert, chancellor for Italy and future archbishop of Cologne, may have planted the idea of a coronation in Rome in the young emperor's mind.
 Already on that occasion, he decided on a journey to Rome to obtain the imperial crown, to find a Byzantine bride and to forge an intertwining link with Italy.
 He was an enthusiast, but not a military man.
 During his very short personal rule of only seven years, conquest ceded to diplomacy and alliances.
 It is noteworthy that his foreign policy achieved lasting successes.
 In his dealings, he revealed himself a man, who respected conventions, but who also struck out with innovative initiatives of his own. not backed by tradition.[...]
 The image-makers of the day, with some hagiographic intent to color him as the saint on the imperial throne, may have done their share to present him in this light.
 Had "his" star not shone brightly in the daylight?
 His rich gifts to individuals and the personal favor of personal proximity, engaging in intimate conversations and confidentiality, drew him closer to the great minds of his day, while it accumulated personal and political capital.
-A11 inordinate number of testimonials of praise followed his reign [...]
+An inordinate number of testimonials of praise followed his reign [...]
 His support of art and architecture was to leave a lasting heritage.
 Otto III could be moody and driven by a sense of his own exalted person, he was drawn to distant places rather than to those nearby.
 He thought and planned globally.[...]
 He was a charismatic and most assertive personality with a Classical education, of ascetic piety and the conviction of a divinely ordained imperial role.
-With the tutelage of Bemward of Hildesheim and John Philagathos, the devoted servant of Otto II, Theophanu had raised a pious, artistic intellectual, Who appreciated spirituality and the beauty of the arts and Greco-Roman culture in particular.
+With the tutelage of Bemward of Hildesheim and John Philagathos, the devoted servant of Otto II, Theophanu had raised a pious, artistic intellectual, who appreciated spirituality and the beauty of the arts and Greco-Roman culture in particular.

 The Baptism of Vajk (later King Saint Stephen of Hungary) by Gyula Benczúr, 1875.
 Otto is shown standing.